A lot can happen to your body when your glucose levels are unbalanced. One of the conditions you can develop when they're too low is hypoglycemia.

-The best way to manage this is to eat a small snack containing both carbs and protein before exercising.
-Keep the snack small and remember to stay hydrated with plenty of water throughout your physical activity.
+The best way to manage this is to eat a small snack containing carbohydrates and protein before exercising.
+Keep the snack small, and remember to stay hydrated with plenty of water throughout your physical activity.
 Examples of pre-exercises snacks include:

 - Greek yogurt and berries.

 - A small amount of mixed dried fruits and nuts.